 Moore House Bed and Breakfast is located two blocks from the Kansas State University campus in Manhattan, Kansas.
 It is a boutique bed and breakfast with one guestroom and a bath for an individual or a couple.
 Its comfortable setting is 18th century English colonial times with rooms designed and decorated with Queen Anne and Chippendale period furniture.
 The architecture of the home is a colonial New England salt box built in 1938.
 Even the formal garden is an adaptation of the Custis-Maupin House Garden designed in 1733 at Williamsburg, Va.

 Officials of the Kansas Bed and Breakfast Association have inspected and approved Moore House as meeting its standard of quality and service.

 Enjoy your breakfast served in a formal dining room.
 Wake up to the smell of freshly brewed coffee.
 Your breakfast is served a few steps from your bedroom and bath.
-There are no stairs to deal with inside Moore House, however the front porch has three steps.
+There are no stairs to deal with inside Moore House Bed and Breakfast, however the front porch has three steps.
 High speed wifi internet access is provided.

 When the season permits, you may request breakfast served outdoors in a secluded courtyard charmed by the sound of fountain water and morning song birds.

 Copyright © Moore House Bed and Breakfast.
 All Rights Reserved.